-Environments that encourage employees to challenge their biases must be deliberately constructed, because challenging the status quo requires intention—or else it wouldn’t be the status quo!
-In the companies we have consulted at, we have witnessed how the leadership has owned up to their role in developing the culture and taken conscious and consistent action to make it safe to explore what inclusiveness and diversity means to the people in their organizations.
+Environments that encourage employees to challenge their biases must be deliberately constructed because challenging the status quo requires intention—or else it wouldn’t be the status quo!
+In the companies we have consulted at, we have witnessed how the leadership has owned up to their role in developing the culture and taken conscious and consistent action to make it safe to explore what inclusiveness and diversity mean to the people in their organizations.

 Inclusiveness develops the same way trust does: it takes intention, time, and shared experiences.
 However, you can make immediate progress by doing these two things: ask questions and listening.
-Ask “What do you think?” and then listen and reflect; not defend and react.
+Ask “What do you think?” and then listen and reflect; do not defend and react.
 These simple actions will help you make great strides toward genuine inclusiveness.

 This blog post was first published as a WTIA Blog on March 9, 2017.